MetalGray/Cat_vs_Dogs_CNN/README.md

 </p>

 # Credits
-This project was created by MetalGray and hlargitte.
+This project was created by MetalGray and LH-devcat.
 The dataset used for this project is "The Asirra dataset," which is available under the Microsoft but also in Kaggle.
 Here are the two URLs to retrieve the dataset :

 - Microsoft : https://download.microsoft.com/download/3/E/1/3E1C3F21-ECDB-4869-8368-6DEBA77B919F/kagglecatsanddogs_5340.zip
 - Kaggle : https://www.kaggle.com/competitions/dogs-vs-cats-redux-kernels-edition/overview/evaluation